consindo/jono.nz/source/_posts/korea.md

 ### Things to do

 - **Spa Land**: These are hot pools similar to a Japanese Onsen, but with a range of extras.
 Once you've bathed (with optional scrub down), you can rejoin your partner and go to one of many different saunas, enjoy a foot bath outside, have a massage (from a chair or person), have a meal, or just lie on the ground.
 Highly recommend, especially for the price: around $25 NZD for 4 hours.
-- **Busan Air Cruise**: Definitely a touristy gondola ride, but it does have nice views of the city and beach.
+- **Busan Air Cruise**: Definitely a touristy gondola ride, but it does have good views of the city and beach.
 There's also a good seafood place at the bottom of the hill at the terminus.
 It can be little confronting: the vendors will shout at you a bit and the seafood may still be moving.

 <a href="/images/korea/DSC03041.jpg"><img loading="lazy" alt="View from Busan Gondola" src="/images/korea/DSC03041-small.jpg"></a>